MikaVainio/VarastoGUI/webcam.md

-videoWidget.ui | QT Designer file for the UI widgedGui.py | UI uses a separate Window to show the videostream singleWindowGui.py | The videostream is shown directly in QT UI and video processing is done in a separate thread photo.py | Functions to handle videostream and adding view findet to stream
+videoWidget.ui | QT Designer file for the UI widgedGui.py | UI uses a separate Window to show the videostream singleWindowGui.py | The videostream is shown directly in QT UI and video processing is done in a separate thread photo.py | Functions to handle videostream and adding view finder to stream

 ## Dependencies